RiyaJadhao/flight-delay-prediction-and-analysis/README.md

-✈️ Flight Delay Prediction & Analysis System
+✈️ **Flight Delay Prediction & Analysis System**
+📌 Project Overview

-Flight delays cause significant inconvenience to passengers and financial loss to airlines.
+Flight delays cause significant inconvenience to passengers and operational challenges for airlines.
-This project aims to predict whether a flight will be delayed or on time using historical flight data and machine learning, and to explain the prediction using AI-based insights.
+This project focuses on predicting whether a flight will be delayed or on time using historical flight data and machine learning techniques.
+In addition to prediction, the system provides AI-based explanations to help users understand the factors influencing the result.

 The system combines:

-A Random Forest machine learning model for prediction
+A Random Forest machine learning model for delay prediction

 A Streamlit web interface for user interaction

-Gemini (LLM) to generate human-readable explanations for predictions
+Gemini (LLM) to generate clear, human-readable explanations

 🎯 Problem Statement

-Airlines and passengers often lack early insights into potential flight delays.
+Airlines and passengers often lack early visibility into potential flight delays.
+This project aims to:
-The goal of this project is to:

 Predict flight delays based on historical patterns

-Identify key factors influencing delays
+Identify key factors that influence delays

 Provide interpretable and user-friendly predictions